terrytaylorbonn/terrytaylorbonn.github.io/0-qs.markdown

 #### **[2b.3 Modifying models](/2b.3-modify-models/)**<br>

 ```
-GPT:
-A tiny fine-tuning demo would be excellent
+GPT: A tiny fine-tuning demo would be excellent
-For example:
-M08 Tiny Fine Tune
+For example: M08 Tiny Fine Tune
-1. Load M01 model.pt
+  1. Load M01 model.pt, 2.
+Run inference,
-2. Run inference
   3. Continue training for 100 epochs on slightly different data
-4. Save model_v2.pt
-5. Compare outputs before/after
+  4. Save model_v2.pt, 5.
+Compare outputs before/after
 This would teach the core idea:
   Fine-tuning = continue training an existing model on additional data.
   No transformers required.
 The exact same concept applies to LLMs, just at a much larger scale.
 I actually think this would become one of the best demos in your 2b Models section because it bridges the gap between:
   training from scratch (Section 2), and
   using pre-trained models (Section 2b).
 So yes—I would make Tiny Fine Tune the representative demo for 2b.3 Modifying models.
 It fits the section much better than the backdoor example.
 ```